 - 1. Students are assigned to a Homeroom teacher who serves as their mentor for four years. - 2.
 Homeroom is held between the end of 2nd block and the beginning of 3rd block. - 3.
 The passing period before Homeroom will be extended to 7 minutes.
 Students will be counted tardy if they are not in their Homeroom or have not signed out by the tardy bell. - 4.
 Students with Homeroom privileges must sign out from their Homeroom and then sign in to their destination. - 5.
 Movement during Homeroom is dependent on students maintaining their Homeroom privileges by following the Homeroom Policies and Procedures. - 6.
+Students will earn the privilege to pass during Homeroom each 9 weeks by passing all classes and not having significant behavior concerns.
+Students with 1 F or more in a class or classes and/or who have significant behavior concerns in the prior 9 weeks will lose their privilege to pass during Homeroom.
+They will be able to pass to a different homeroom only if they obtain a pass from a teacher.

-Students may lose their Homeroom privileges at the discretion of teachers and/or administrators as a result of failing to follow all Homeroom Policies and Procedures. - 7.
-Students with a Homeroom pass may go to multiple teachers but may not get a snack after the original passing period. - 8.
+- 7. Students with a Homeroom pass may go to multiple teachers but may not get a snack after the original passing period. - 8.
 Teacher academic requests to see students will trump all other Homeroom activities.
 If a teacher needs a student for academic reasons, the request must be honored. - 9.
-Students without a Homeroom pass must remain in their assigned Homeroom unless given a pass by another teacher.

-- 10. Homeroom detentions are served as all-school detentions. - 11.
+Students without a Homeroom pass must remain in their assigned Homeroom unless given a pass by another teacher. - 10.
+Homeroom detentions are served as all-school detentions. - 11.
 Homeroom Designations: - a.
 Monday will be reserved for Mentoring, - b.
 Tuesday, Wednesday, and Thursday will be available for Activities, Clubs and Sports meetings.
 Group meetings should be limited to not more than two (2) Homeroom meetings per month. - c.
-Tuesday Friday will be available for visits from college representatives. - 12.
-Homeroom will be closed on Gold Fridays.
+Tuesday Friday will be available for visits from college representatives.